aws-samples/aws-iam-identity-center-extensions/README.md

 - Update parts or all of a permission set object in a single call with a friendly name
 - Delete a complete permission set in a single call with a friendly name
 - Based on a configuration parameter, use either an S3 based interface or a RESTful API to upload permission set object as a whole
-- Enforce the "cannot delete" constraint when a permission set is being referenced in an entitlement
+- Enforce the "cannot delete" constraint when a permission set is being referenced in an account assignment

 <details>
 <summary>Example payload to <b>create a permission set</b></summary>